SEF 2019 – JUNE

 - With my accreditation to provide Early Years education I am able to claim government funding for 3 and 4 year olds plus 2 year olds.
 At present I do not have anyone on the roll.

 - All team members apply for their DBS certificate and EY2 at commencement of employment.
 They are put on a three month probation period to prove their suitability before being offered a job.
-All unregistered staff are never left
+If the EY2 form has not come through by then, then we wait until it does to offer them a job.
+All unregistered staff are never left alone.

 - In the past I have attended many courses and propose to continue my learning at every opportunity I get.
 Unfortunately however, there have been several cuts in our Borough and the courses on offer are nowhere nearly as plentiful as they used to be and I find myself doing on line courses or following changes via the internet.
 My staff and myself are always looking to attend courses, complete in-house training and online courses.